Hawaii town blocked by landslide launches makeshift ferry - WTMJ

 He said he will what the situation looks like next week and decide what to do based on what the community needs.

 “But we’re in no rush to do anything.
-We’re we’re all set and find the restaurants quiet and everything’s good down there,” he said.
+We’re all set and fine.
+The restaurant’s quiet and everything’s good down there,” he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.